iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Convex Sets Projections and Dist, Intro.md

 **Remarks:**

-With the additional assumption that $C$ is a convex set, we obtain the fact that **the distance function is also a convex function** because it's the infimal convolution between 2 proper convex function, one real valued, the other one is augmented real valued, see [[Convexity Preserving Operations for Functions]].
+With the additional assumption that $C$ is a convex set, we obtain the fact that **the distance function is also a convex function** because it's the infimum convolution between 2 proper convex function, one real valued, the other one is augmented real valued, see [[Convexity Preserving Operations for Functions]].

 ---